koengr/QCforBusiness/backups/_essentials/applications-overview.md

 precisely where we can find utility.
 Classical computers are already incredibly fast, and excellent classical algorithmic techniques have been developed.
-Scientist Garnet Chan even gives talks which are suggestively titled “Is There Evidence of Exponential Quantum Advantage in Quantum Chemistry?”.
+Scientist Garnet Chan even gives talks which are suggestively titled ‘Is There Evidence of Exponential Quantum Advantage in Quantum Chemistry?’.
 The case for chemistry and material science is quite subtle, and we discuss this further in the in-depth chapter on quantum simulation.

 To our best knowledge, codebreaking (Shor’s algorithm) is the only impactful algorithm that has little competition from classical methods.
-Unfortunately, this is primarily a negative application that helps criminals – we are not aware of any positive uses of Shor, so it is not quite the killer application we’re looking for.
+Hopefully, most critical cryptography will be updated well before a quantum computer arrives, making large-scale deployment of Shor’s algorithm relatively uninteresting.
+Either way, the application of codebreaking is not quite the positive innovation that quantum enthusiasts are looking for.

 Could the nature of quantum mechanics be such that exponential speedups are only found in codebreaking, chemistry, and a bunch of highly